ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-react.md

 <snippet transform={false} language="jsx">
 | const gridOptions = {
 |     // PROPERTIES
-|     // Objects like myRowData and myColDefs would be created in your application
-|     rowData: myRowData,
-|     columnDefs: myColDefs,
 |     pagination: true,
 |     rowSelection: 'single',
 |
 |     // EVENTS
 |     // Add event handlers
 |     onRowClicked: event => console.log('A row was clicked'),
-|     onColumnResized: event => console.log('A column was resized'),
 |     onGridReady: event => console.log('The grid is now ready'),
 |
 |     // CALLBACKS